 It is notable that the K-1 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX100 does not feature such a mic input.

 Studio photographers will appreciate that the Pentax K-1 II (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the LX100 and the K-1 II are recent models that are part of the current product line-up.
-The K-1 II replaced the earlier Pentax K-1, while the LX100 does not have a direct predecessor.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the LX100 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the LX100 was succeeded by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.